OursCodeur/hackerrank/README.md

 ## Getting Started

-Looking for the answer yourself first would be a good start !
+Looking for the answer yourself first would be a good start ! ( ͡° ͜ʖ ͡°)

 ### Prerequisites

-Knowing C++ and Python wouldn't hurt...
+Knowing C++ and Python won't hurt...

 ## About these solutions

 All answers passed the questions' test cases and scored the maximum possible amount.

 A decent amount of effort was put into keeping execution time and memory space in check.

+I left only the required headers to run the solution on HackerRank.

+All C++ code passed [SonarLint](https://www.sonarlint.org/visualstudio/ "SonarLint for Visual Studio")'s inspection, excluding warnings about using std::cin and std::cout.

 ## Why did you use Python on some answers ?